DevMiser/Lumina_Frame/README.md

 ## Prepare Your Raspberry Pi 4

-These instructions assume you already have a Raspberry Pi 4 set up and running **Raspberry Pi OS (64-bit, Trixie)**.
+These instructions assume you already have a Raspberry Pi 4 set up and running **Raspberry Pi OS (64-bit, Debian Trixie)**.
 If not, use the Raspberry Pi Imager to install it.
 Be sure to use the **64-bit** version — the 32-bit version may produce memory errors.

 > **Note:** Raspberry Pi OS Trixie is based on Debian 13 with kernel 6.12 LTS and Python 3.13.
 The Raspberry Pi Foundation recommends doing a clean install rather than upgrading in place from a previous release such as Bookworm.
 The Debian OS also often asks for the Pi's password when asked to take certain actions, including many commands that begin with "sudo".
 If asked, type the password for your device and press Enter.